 Rome is one of my favorite cities in the world.

 But I’m eager to hear about your trip.
-I’m curious to hear if you’ve decided how many days you need in Rome.
+I’m curious to hear if you’ve decided how many days to spend in Rome.
+And, if you’re a first-timer in Rome, what are your plans to visit everything Rome has to offer?
 Let me know in the comments!